Last updated: June 1, 2021

-What if I told you that, in normal times, you could spend 6 nights in London, airfare and hotel included, for $899 in winter?
-Or you can have 6 nights of a hotel stay in Prague—yep, with airfare, too—for just $799?
+What if I told you that you could spend 6 nights in Barcelona, airfare and hotel included, for $799 in the summer of 2021?
+Or you can have 6 nights of a hotel stay in Athens—yep, with airfare, too, and breakfasts—for just $949 this winter?

 It’s called an air-hotel package, and it's been a staple travel product for decades.
 A good one can cost about the same as airfare alone—except the package also comes with a hotel stay, breakfast, and often a tour or two thrown in.
 That's all you need, really—the rest of your travel adventure is up to you.

 The sensational value of packages like these, which get you somewhere cheaply and take care of the roof over your head, has surprised many travelers who always assumed it's cheaper to book everything a la carte.

 Why isn't it?
 Basic supply and demand: Packagers purchase vacations in bulk, giving them contracted rates and lower costs.